top of page

 1. Public Liability Insurance

-Covers: Injury to others and property damage caused during business operations.
 Typical for: Retailers, tradies, consultants, or anyone who interacts with the public or clients in person.

 2. Professional Indemnity Insurance

-Covers: Legal costs and claims for professional negligence, incorrect advice, or services that cause client loss.
-Ideal for: Consultants, advisors, marketers, engineers, and health professionals.
+Covers: Legal costs and claims for professional negligence, incorrect advice, or services that lead to client losses.

 3. Business Pack Insurance

-Combines property, contents, stock, and interruption coverage into one bundle.
 Best for: Cafés, salons, stores, or any business with physical assets to protect.

 4. Cyber Liability Insurance

-Covers: Costs from data breaches, cyberattacks, and privacy law violations.
 Applies to: Any business with a website, online store, or customer data — including sole traders.

 What About Workers Compensation?

 If you're hiring employees, you're legally required to have workers compensation insurance in your state.
 In NSW, this is managed by icare.
+This coverage protects both the employer and employees in the event of work-related injuries.

 How to Choose the Right Cover

-• Do customers visit my location or do I go to theirs?
+• Do customers visit my location, or do I go to theirs?

 • What would it cost to replace my equipment or stock?